jdtrat/shinymarkdown/README.md

 ## Demos

 {shinymarkdown} is still under active development, and its API is likely to change.
-For now, the following will generate a simple Markdown editor within a Shiny app.
-Note it is best to use in your browser window (Google Chrome or Safari).
+It is best to use the editor in your browser window (Google Chrome or Safari).

+### Use the Editor

 ``` {.r}
 library(shiny)